danielbankhead/jetta/FUTURE.md

   - Introductory video or gif, with real-world examples, on main README.md

+  - Update codebase with more comments - make things a bit easier to reason about

   - Useful `examples/`
     - With videos and gifs
     - Progress logging examples: